nikleotide/nonGenicDomains/README.md

 # nonGenicDomains
 Creating domains of broad histone marks in nonGenic regions

+# 1kbWindow > Segment50w > Intersect > Filter > Merge
+## Merging after intersecing
-#### First I tried different scaled for segmentation.
+First I tried different scaled for segmentation.
 From segments of haboring minimum two windows of 1kb to 200 windows.
 Below is a screenshot of the results on IGV.
 (You can click on the image for a higher resolution picture)

 You can also download the bedgraph files from <a href="http://nikleotide.com/wp-content/uploads//2018/04/different_scales.zip">here</a> and the bigwig file for this samples and its input can be found on graham, here: <b>  /project/6007495/nikbakht/nonGenic/ </b>. <br><br>